List of traditional Chinese medicines: Scorpion

 Dried scorpions (全蠍 (quán xiē)) may be ground into a powder and mixed with water.
 It is said to aid in detoxification A scorpion venom peptide was found to help with arthritis in vitro.

 Fungi

 Various fungi are used in TCM.
 Some may have scientifically proven medicinal value, while others may be extremely toxic.

 Supernatural mushroom

 The supernatural mushroom (lingzhi mushroom, Chinese "linh chi" = "supernatural mushroom", "reishi mushroom" in Japan) encompasses several fungal species of the genus Ganoderma, and most commonly refers to the closely related species, Ganoderma lucidum and Ganoderma tsugae.
 G. lucidum enjoys special veneration in East Asia, where it has been used as a medicinal mushroom in traditional Chinese medicine for more than 2,000 years, making it one of the oldest mushrooms known to have been used medicinally.
 Today, the ling zhi mushroom is used in a herbal formula designed to minimize the side effects of chemotherapy.

 Extracts of the mushroom are used as a commercial pharmaceutical to suppress cancer cell proliferation and migration, although the mechanisms by which this is achieved are currently unknown.

+Lion's Mane

+Used in traditional Chinese medicine for centuries, Hericium erinaceus is commonly marketed as a dietary supplement for its purported benefits to memory, and it is not known by NIH as a toxicant to the liver.